rayhanrazzak/autism-diagnosis-network/README.md

 Autism spectrum disorder (ASD) is a disability that affects 1 in 59 Americans [1].
 Current methods of diagnosis rely on subjective behavorial examinations that lead to false-positives and false-negatives **citation needed**.
 Thus, the need for a more accurate and reliable methodology is prevelant.

+## About the Project

 We propose the use of machine learning algorithms trained from magnetic resonance imaging (MRI) to analyze patient's MRI scans in order to properly diagnose ASD in children aged 6-10.

 Since it is uncertain whether functional MRIs (fMRIs) or anatomical MRIs have a stronger correlation to ASD, we present two convolutional neural networks (CNN) trained via magnetic resonance imaging **citation needed**.

 The first is a three-dimensional CNN trained using anatomical MRIs.

-The second is a four-dimensional \*time series CNN\* trained using fMRIs.
+The second is a four-dimensional time series CNN trained using fMRIs.
 We implement this novel neural network because fMRIs track brain functionality over time.
 Thus, the algorithm needs to study the MRI image's change with relation to time.

 ## Notes